 - Using sandbags to prevent water from seeping through small gaps

 - Elevating important items off the floor

 - Checking the sealants on doors and windows to ensure there aren’t any cracks

 While these solutions may mitigate the damage, they do not directly protect the home.

 They are also difficult to execute in the midst of a tropical storm.
 A lack of preparation time prevents many from taking these measures

 The combination of wind and water that comes with a tropical cyclone presents major problems.

 Building regulations account for winds of up to 250km/h.
-But the same doesn’t apply to water ingress.
+But the same does not apply to water ingress.
 Regulators must consider creating new standards for window, doors, and other fixtures.
 Otherwise, water ingress will continue to cost people and businesses millions of dollars.

 For now, manufacturers and installers must account for the issue themselves.
-That’s where Safetyline Jalousie can help.
+That is where Safetyline Jalousie can help.
 Our louvre windows have a Water Penetration Resistance of 800pa.
 This prevents ingress where other windows may fail.
-If you’d like to hear more, contact one of our Business Managers today.
+If you would like to hear more, contact one of our Business Managers today.